Belly Balm – Soothing Relief for Digestive Complaints

 - Using a funnel, pour one ounce of carrier oil into the roller bottle.

 - Add the essential oils directly into the bottle starting with the Ginger, then the Dill, and finishing with the Fennel oil.

 - Before you put the roller ball on the bottle, put the lid on and shake gently to mix the blend thoroughly.
 You can then add the roller onto the bottle and your blend is ready for use.

 - Label and date your blend.
 It’s a good idea to add the safety precautions to your finished products as a reminder to yourself, and as a caution and awareness for others.

-In place of the olive oil as the carrier, which odor can sometimes come through too strong, sweet almond oil is a non-greasy, quick-absorbing alternative.
+If you decide that olive oil has too strong of an odor as the carrier, sweet almond oil is a non-greasy, quick-absorbing alternative.
 The ability of hemp seed oil to penetrate well through the skin makes it a sound replacement also, along with it’s own many inherent benefits.

 My top pick for substitution with the Fennel oil would be to use Peppermint oil instead.
 The very low dilution rate of this blend should reduce any possible skin sensitization to Peppermint oil to unnoticeable.